sirius226/SmartWok_Server/README.md

 SmartWok
 ========

-This project has become a group project and tranmitted to Bitbucket.
+This project has become a group project and transmitted to Bitbucket.

 I simplely do not duplicate every commits which submitted on the Bitbucket.